How I helped customers get a seat at the digital service design table

 What I learnt

-In designing both the new Customer Experience Strategy and CX framework I saw how critical it was to present staff across the business with steps that were easy to understand and follow.
+In designing both the new Customer Experience Strategy and Service Design framework I saw how critical it was to present staff across the business with steps that were easy to understand and follow.
 Visual design played an important part of this as did the language we used to communicate what needed to change.
 Both the CX Strategy and Service Design Methodology were complex communication pieces but I made sure both could be communicated on a single page.
-The other key success factor what quickly getting cross-functional teams from the business working with customers so they could see the benefits first hand – I was able to build advocates across the business really quickly.
+This was supported by opportunities to learn by doing – cross-functional teams from the business worked with directly with customers and were able to see the benefits first hand.
+This enabled me to build advocates across the business really quickly.